 Those are extremely perverse incentives that would warp the insurance market in some very ugly ways.
 Not only would sick people not be able to find the health plan they need, but relatively healthy and well-off customers looking for more comprehensive care like you'd typically get from an employer might have nothing to choose from but junk coverage designed to scare off the ill, or very expensive plans designed to compensate for the cost of caring for them.
 If you're a successful self-employed contractor with a nice roofing business, neither of those options probably sounds too appealing.

 Eliminating most of Obamacare's regulations, rather than just the essential health benefits, might make this bizarro world of insurance a little more rational.
 Rather than indirectly discriminating against the sick by only offering cheapo or crazily expensive coverage in a way that also punishes healthy people, companies would be allowed to just charge the ill more.
-Meanwhile, it could offer somewhat comprehensive coverage to healthier customers at something approaching a reasonable price.
+Meanwhile, they could offer somewhat comprehensive coverage to healthier customers at something approaching a reasonable price.
 What would happen to people with pre-existing conditions?
 Their situation wouldn't be great.
 But Trumpcare does have a $100 billion fund that states could use to set up subsidized high risk insurance pools, which has long been the standard conservative policy approach for dealing with people with pre-existing conditions.
 That might not be enough to adequately fund them over a decade, but it's something.

 Now, to be clear, the insurance market that Freedom Caucus types are aiming to set up would still be an absolute horror.
 As I wrote on Wednesday, without essential benefit rules in place, insurance companies will be able to offer trash coverage priced at exactly the value of Trumpcare's premium subsidies, market the plans as free to consumers, and skim money off the government the way for-profit colleges have gobbled up Pell Grant and student loan money while ripping off undergrads for years.
 Older, sicker patients would certainly suffer, too, especially if the high risk pools are badly underfunded.